 So, after these four years away from London, my return was a celebration of expensively average gastro-grub.

 Average cost per person for drinks, one main meal plus service charge: £35-40

-Final verdict: Escape the smog of London’s city centre to The Waterway for an alfresco drink, but learn from my mistakes and choose your meal with care.
+Final verdict: Escape the smog of London’s city centre to The Waterway for an alfresco drink, but learn from my mistakes and eat somewhere else.